lyrall/lyrall.github.io/psuite/bpl-guide.md

 ## Executable Files

 An exactuable is an app file that runs on computers.
 Executables have a ```.exe``` file extension.
-Be wary of these files when pirating.
+Executables are generally safe to run if you know where they came from.
+But it is not uncommon for people to take advantage of those who know nothing of file extensions, and trick them into running an executable with viruses.
+So be wary of these files when pirating.
 If you intended to download a video or audio clip, and instead get a file with ```.exe``` at the end, DELETE IT.
 Unless it's the product of a mistake you made, it is almost certainly a virus.
 Never run executables that you don't trust.
 In general, if you dont recognize a file extension, look it up to make sure it is the media type you intended to download.
 For example, video files will almost always have ```.mp4``` and ```.mkv``` file extensions, NEVER ```.exe```.
+If you are pirating a videogame or software, an executable is what you SHOULD be getting, just make sure you trust it's source.

 ## Zip Folders